bastazini/Ecology-and-Evolution/README.md

 # Ecology-and-Evolution

-This repository contains R codes/functions I used in some projects.
+This repository contains R codes/functions I used in some papers.
 Citation is at the top of each archive.